kunigami/kunigami.github.io/blog/_posts/2018-02-10-paper-reading---f1:-a-distributed-sql-database-that-scales.md

 ---
 layout: post
 title: "Paper Reading - F1: A Distributed SQL Database That Scales"
-tags: [databases, distributed systems, F1, Google, paper reading, Spanner]
+tags: [databases, distributed systems, paper reading]
 ---

 In this post we’ll discuss [F1: A Distributed SQL Database That Scales](https://static.googleusercontent.com/media/research.google.com/en//pubs/archive/41344.pdf).
 We’ll provide a brief overview of the paper’s contents and study in more details the architecture of the system and the implementation details.
 At the end, we provide an Appendix to cover some distributed systems and databases concepts mentioned throughout the paper.